Reduce Pain with TMJ Treatment

 How can a TMJ dentist help me?

 There are many levels of treatment for TMJ.
-A specialist can help you decide what is right for you, even if it changes over time.
+A dentist can help you decide what is right for you, even if it changes over time.
 TMJ symptoms be mild for some people and debilitating for others.
 There are treatment options for all levels of pain.
 Surgery is the most invasive solution, yet it gives hope to many people with severe TMJ.
 Call Westorem Dental to set up your diagnostic appointment today.

 Your TMJ dentist may have several options for TMJ treatment.
 Your dentist may start you on anti-inflammatory medications or pain relief medications.
 You can do some simple cold therapy at home, as well.
 Surgery is the last resort for individuals that need help with severe symptoms.
 Arthroscopic surgery is less invasive than open joint surgery.
 Your surgeon either repairs, repositions, or removes the disk between the joints.
 You may need a replacement disk if yours is torn or worn out.
 The surgeon must make a larger incision for open joint surgery.
 You may have bony growths that make it hard to reach the joint.
-Your dentist can give you a diagnosis for TMJ and refer you to a specialist, if necessary.
+Your dentist can give you a diagnosis for TMJ and refer you to a dentist, if necessary.
 Many dentists, however, have extensive TMJ experience.
 Your diagnosis starts with a regular dental exam with x-rays.
 Your dentist may order an MRI or CT scan to get a better look at the bones and joints.
 You may have to try a few different things to find what works for your situation.
-Your specialist may change your treatment plan over the years, as well.
+Your dentist may change your treatment plan over the years, as well.